SevenShepherd/SevenShepherd.github.io/_posts/2023-02-19-essential-doctrine.markdown

 > <sup style="font-weight:bold;">2:21</sup> I do not nullify the grace of God; for **if justification<span style="color:#A7A7A7;">[a]</span> comes through the law, then Christ died for nothing**. ... <sup style="font-weight:bold;">5:4</sup> You who want to be justified by the law have **cut yourselves off from Christ**; you have fallen away from grace. &mdash; Gal.
 2:21;5:4 NRSV. a.
 Galatians 2:21 Or righteousness

 Roman Catholicism denies salvation by grace through faith alone in Christ alone.
 You need to acknowledge Grace.
 This is why the protestant reformation happened.
+The antinomianism & hyper-grace heresies are on the opposite end of extreme (See Jude 4; Ro 6:1-2; 1Jn 2:3-6).

 <!-- (Latin *five solae*; Anglicized as *five solas*) -->
 <!-- We're saved by Grace alone (*Sola Gratia*), through Faith alone (*Sola Fide*), in Christ alone (*Solus Christus*), according to scripture alone (*Sola Scriptura*), for the Glory of God alone (*Soli Deo Gloria*). -->